TritonDataCenter/rfd/rfd/0012/README.md

 [node-smartdc](https://github.com/joyent/node-smartdc) is Joyent's current and venerable CLI for CloudAPI.
-It is pretty basic (UX-wise) and we want to replace it with the sexier -- i.e. more useful and usable -- [node-triton](https://github.com/joyent/node-triton).
+It is pretty basic (UX-wise) and we want to replace it with the more useful and usable [node-triton](https://github.com/joyent/node-triton).
 That means we need full coverage of CloudAPI (along with rosetta stone docs, and general user docs, etc.).
 This RFD is about nailing down the work to get there.

 ## `triton` coverage of CloudAPI